JazzMasta/guides/svelte-cheat-sheet.md

 `stopPropagation`: calls event.stopPropagation(), preventing the event reaching the next element

-passive: improves scrolling performance on touch/wheel events (Svelte will add it automatically where it's safe to do so)
+`passive`: improves scrolling performance on touch/wheel events (Svelte will add it automatically where it's safe to do so)

-nonpassive: explicitly set passive: false
+`nonpassive`: explicitly set passive: false

-capture: fires the handler during the capture phase instead of the bubbling phase ()
+`capture`: fires the handler during the capture phase instead of the bubbling phase ()

-once: remove the handler after the first time it runs
+`once`: remove the handler after the first time it runs

-self: only trigger handler if event.target is the element itself
+`self`: only trigger handler if event.target is the element itself

 ### Output HTML